 See Customer Info page here under "Important Info."

-To have your fruit trees or vegetable crops gleaned or to volunteer to glean, please contact Operations Manager Alison O'Toole at 360.376.4445 or email@example.com.
+To have your fruit trees or vegetable crops gleaned or to volunteer to glean, please contact call 360.317.6958 and speak with our Director.

 We have been working hard at getting more teens in the door during their lunch breaks, as well as coming in for an after-school snack.
 At the beginning of the school year we gave a presentation to the Orcas Island High School to educate them about social services, and how the Food Bank ties into this and into their lives.
 We encourage ALL teens to stop by the food bank to grab a snack or a lunch item.
 Click here for more...

 As part of our ongoing goal to foster a more equitable food system on the island, we offer a variety of products that honor different household food cultures and specific dietary needs.
-This includes, but is not limited to, Latinx food products; gluten free, dairy free, and vegan options; and food items for customers who have limited or no kitchen access.
-For example, we have a variety of microwavable meals that we heat up for customers who come in looking for something hot to eat.
+This includes but is not limited to Hispanic food products; gluten-free, dairy-free, and vegan options; and food items for customers with limited or no kitchen access.
+For example, we have a variety of microwavable meals that we heat for customers who come in looking for something hot to eat.